Vientos hits 2-run homer in 11th and Mets rally past Cardinals 4-2 to avoid sweep

 Cardinals: OF Dylan Carlson (left shoulder) is expected to begin a rehab assignment Tuesday or Wednesday with Triple-A Memphis. … Rookie catcher Iván Herrera got knocked over when he was nailed in the side of the helmet by Stewart’s backswing in the sixth.
 Herrera was shaken up but stayed in the game.

 Mets: DH J.D.
 Martinez was rested after playing back-to-back days, his first two games with New York.
 He flied out as a pinch hitter in the ninth.
-Martinez's season debut was delayed by lower back tightness. ...
-LHP David Peterson (left hip surgery) struck out five in two perfect innings during his first rehab start for Class A St. Lucie. ...
-RHP Kodai Senga (right shoulder capsule strain) is expected to throw about 20-25 pitches of live batting practice against minor league hitters Monday. ...
-RHP Tylor Megill (shoulder strain) is scheduled to throw around 50 pitches over three or four innings Thursday for Double-A Binghamton in his second rehab outing.
-Megill struck out all six batters he faced Saturday at Class A Brooklyn.
+Martinez’s season debut was delayed by lower back tightness. … LHP David Peterson (left hip surgery) was set to make his first rehab start for Class A St. Lucie. … RHP Kodai Senga (right shoulder capsule strain) is expected to throw about 20-25 pitches of live batting practice against minor league hitters Monday. … RHP Tylor Megill (shoulder strain) is scheduled to throw around 50 pitches over three or four innings Thursday for Double-A Binghamton in his second rehab outing.
+Megill struck out all six batters he faced Saturday at Class A Brooklyn. … New York added a fresh arm to the bullpen, selecting LHP Danny Young from Triple-A Syracuse.
+LHP Josh Walker was optioned to Syracuse following Saturday’s game.

 UP NEXT